Laura Porter, Executive Director, Sub-Acute and Therapy Services, for the University of Pennsylvania Health System

 Timothy Dillingham, MD, MS, Chair, Department of Physical Medicine and Rehabilitation, Chief Medical Officer and Physiatrist-in-Chief, Good Shepherd Penn Partners

 Rob Fritch, DPT, Vice President, Patient Access & Experience, Good Shepherd Penn Partners

 Michael Grippi, MD, Chief Medical Officer, The Specialty Hospital at Rittenhouse

 Kim Grosch, MSPT, Vice President, Therapy Services

-Arley Johnson, MS, OTR/L, OTD-S, Director of Therapy at Pennsylvania Hospital and Penn Presbyterian Medical Center
+Arley Johnson, MS, OTR/L, OTD-S, Director of Therapy at the Hospital of the University of Pennsylvania, Pennsylvania Hospital and Penn Presbyterian Medical Center

 Anissa Magwood, MJ, BSN, RN-BC, Administrator, The Specialty Hospital at Rittenhouse